- Free delivery over £40

 - lumps you can see or feel.

 Additionally, you are advised to schedule regular mammogram screenings During the screening, inform the nurse or healthcare professional about your use of HRT, as this medication may increase the density of your breasts and affect the mammogram’s outcome.
-Where breast has increased density, mammography may not detect all lumps.
+Where the breast has increased density, mammography may not detect all lumps.

 HRT’s effect on heart and circulation